olavim/Minotaurus/docs/testing.md

 By core elements I'm talking about the plugin loader, which consists of `JarClassLoader` and `PluginLoader`, data structures, which at the moment consists of `LinkedListStack`, and the `Maze` class.

-Later on more data structures will be added and then tested, and all the implementations of `Scenario`, `MazeGenerator` and `Runner` will be thorougly tested.
+Later on more data structures will be added and then tested, and all the implementations of `MazeGenerator`, `Scenario`, and `Runner` will be thorougly tested.

 ## How has it been tested

 All tests are written with JUnit.
 The tests themselves are tested with the help of PIT mutation testing.
 For more specific info about what has been tested and how, refer to the actual tests located [here](../Minotaurus/src/test).

+The implementations of `MazeGenerator`, `Scenario`, and `Runner` are an exception in that they haven't been tested with JUnit or similar tools.
+They have been tested in practice and deemed functional.

 ## Benchmarks